Regional Conservation Manager - Otago/Southland

 - Experience dealing with RMA statutory planning processes and conservation legislation;

 - Demonstrated ability to initiate, plan and complete projects on time and within budget;

 - Excellent written and spoken communication skills (with media experience an advantage);

-- Strong interpersonal skills and the ability to work with people of any status or background;
+- Strong interpersonal skills and the ability to work with a wide range of people;

 - A high level of personal motivation, ability to initiate and complete tasks independently, and in a timely manner;